-0 our four strategic objectives and priorities How our priorities will be achieved 1 Keep under review and report on the law, policy, and practice relating to the acquisition, retention, use, and destruction of biometric data for criminal justice and police purposes in Scotland.
+Our four strategic objectives and priorities How our priorities will be achieved 1 Keep under review and report on the law, policy, and practice relating to the acquisition, retention, use, and destruction of biometric data for criminal justice and police purposes in Scotland.
 Conduct a review of policy and practice in relation to the acquisition, retention, use, and destruction of DNA for criminal justice and police purposes including the source biological samples and materials from which data is derived.
-Output 1: Thematic report on DNA and source samples and materials to Scottish Parliament (March 2025) 2 Promote public awareness and understanding of criminal justice and policing sector powers and duties in relation to biometric data, how these powers are exercised, and how the exercise of these powers can be monitored or challenged.
+Output 1: Thematic report on DNA and source samples and materials to Scottish Parliament (Achieved: February 2025) Output 2: Thematic Assurance Review on the use of retrospective image search technology by Police Scotland (Achieved: March 2025) 2 Promote public awareness and understanding of criminal justice and policing sector powers and duties in relation to biometric data, how these powers are exercised, and how the exercise of these powers can be monitored or challenged.
 Ongoing public and stakeholder engagement and the provision of capacity building materials through the website of the Scottish Biometrics Commissioner.
 Maintain complaints procedure in parallel with Code of Practice.
 Conduct investigations into any complaints received from data subjects.
 Output 2: Maintain complaints mechanism and publish Commissioner's determination in event of any individual breach of the Code of Practice 3 Develop, publish, promote, and assess compliance with a statutory Code of Practice on the acquisition, retention, use, and destruction of biometric data for criminal justice and police purposes in Scotland.
 Maintain statutory substructure and compliance framework through a Code of Practice approved by the Parliament and Scottish Ministers through regulations, which balance ethical public interest considerations with democratic freedoms and the privacy and human rights of data subjects.
-Output 3: First 3 Year review report under Section 14(2) SBC Act on Code of Practice to Scottish Parliament (September 2025) Output 4: Code Compliance Assessment PIRC (December 2024) Output 5: Code Compliance Assessment SPA (January 2025) Output 6: Code Compliance Assessment Police Scotland (February 2025) 4 Provide reports to the Scottish Parliament on the outcomes from the use of biometric data and technologies and highlight key issues to inform public debate, thus strengthening democratic accountability.
+Output 3: First 3 Year review report under Section 14(2) SBC Act on Code of Practice to Scottish Parliament (September 2025) Output 4: Code Compliance Assessment PIRC (Achieved: January 2025) Output 5: Code Compliance Assessment SPA (Achieved: January 2025) Output 6: Code Compliance Assessment Police Scotland (Achieved: January 2025) 4 Provide reports to the Scottish Parliament on the outcomes from the use of biometric data and technologies and highlight key issues to inform public debate, thus strengthening democratic accountability.
 Maintain Advisory Group to enhance capacity and capability.
 Use networks and information gathering techniques and analysis to identify key issues.
 Identify potential research opportunities in Scotland, and opportunities for knowledge exchange with other UK jurisdictions and internationally.
-Output 7: Commissioner's 4th Annual Report to Scottish Parliament (October 2025) Output 8: Publication of Annual Accounts for 2024/25 (November 2025)
+Output 7: Publication of Annual Accounts for 2024/25 (November 2025)